Casselberry’s Concord settlement is oldest in south Seminole County

 Fort Comfort’s blockhouse was constructed during the Second Seminole War, according to the book, “Encyclopedia of Historic Forts: The Military, Pioneer, and Trading Posts of the United States.”
 Oral histories says it was located on the northeast corner of Lake Concord, at the intersection of 17–92 and Plumosa Avenue.

-It was strategically placed on relatively high ground, at the edge of the lake, with a good view of anyone approaching from the east.
+It was strategically placed on relatively high ground, at the lake’s edge, with a good view of anyone approaching from the east.
 Until the Third Seminole War, natives still roamed the territory of eastern Orange and Seminole counties.
 They had several camps and crop fields on the south shore of Lake Jesup and the western side of Lake Harney.

 Fort Comfort was one of the earliest such structures in Central Florida.
 It was built around the same time as Fort Mellon, Fort Gatlin, Fort Maitland, Fort Christmas, and Fort Lane.
 However, unlike the others, it does not appear on any known maps, and there were never any troops stationed there.